“Failure to attract and retain top talent” was the number-one issue in the Conference Board’s survey of global CEOs.

 Time is priceless.

 So as an employer, maybe you should consider offering your employees a day or more of additional leave, over the legal minimum.
+A time off in lieu policy could also provide an attractive alternative to paid overtime.

 1. Give an extra paid day off for a birthday